Skip to content

 MethodHow it worksBest for

-• Docker — the browser runs inside a container
+• Docker to run the container

-• Any CDP client (Playwright, Puppeteer, Selenium, etc.) — for automation
+• Any CDP client (Playwright, Puppeteer, Selenium, etc.) for automation

 • 2GB+ RAM available (~300MB per browser instance)